 I completely agree.
 I'm naturally very shy, and I notice that when I'm at school if I start out the day quietly I end up having an awful, introverted time.
 I can't wait until my final class gets out so I can run home.
 On the days where I speak out and join the discussions, I feel more open and receptive to the actual education, and I have more fun.
 Thanks for sharing!

 Jessy Katz from Boston on June 19, 2013:

 I agree in most cases it is important.
 But for some people it is just a nightmare.

-Mel Carriere from San Diego California on June 15, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on June 15, 2013:

 It can be a good career booster indeed, unless you are a better speaker than the boss.
 Sometimes you have to walk a fine line.
 I spent four years as a trainer and I enjoyed the experience of communicating with a room full of people.
 I am only intimidated when I don't know what I am talking about, and then it can be an ordeal.